nickpad/mysql-binlog/README.md

 It'll help to have some familiarity with Docker.

-The `docker-compose.yml` file configures two services, `master` and `maxwell`.
-The two containers share a network called `db` so that they can communicate.
+The `docker-compose.yml` file configures three services, `master`, `slave` and `maxwell`.
+The containers share a network called `db` so that they can communicate.

-To understand how the `master` and `maxwell` containers are configured, look at the files in the `master` and `maxwell` directories.
+To understand how the containers are configured, look at the files in the `slave` and `maxwell` directories.
 There are comments in each file to explain what's going on.